lukavia/CarND-LaneLines-P1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report
+### Overview

+The goal of this project is to create a pipeline for detecting lanelines in an image.
+Using the test images provided by Udacity to achive satisfactory results.
+After that we can try the pipeline to video files to see the result.
 [//]: # (Image References)

 [image1]: ./examples/grayscale.jpg "Grayscale"